-The extent of protection provided by the helmet must include the entire region above the S_0 plane and forward of the fore plane, the entire region above the S_3 plane and between the fore and rear planes and the entire region above the S_4 plane and behind the rear plane.
+The extent of protection provided by the helmet must include the entire region forward of the fore plane and above the S_0 plane.
+Between the fore and rear planes, this extent of protection must also include the entire region above the S_3 plane.
+Finally, this extent of protection must also include the entire region above the S_4 plane and behind the rear plane.
 Figure 2 and the associated table lay out these additional defined features and show the extent of protection and the test line.